 At regular intervals during the semester you and your team are required to deliver mandatory updates and presentations on your project development to your co team, project coaches and your potential client.
-In the project you will have two formative assessments on specific project items.
+In the project you will have three formative assessments on specific project items.
 This allows you to check progress with your assigned co teams and coaches and receive feedback.
 At the end of the semester you will be evaluated based on three deliverables which are the basis for assessment:

-Project Management Portfolio (30%) containing at least the signed team contract, project plan, weekly updates on project development in form of a GANTT Chart, milestones and key decisions, received feedback, personal and team learning goals and outcomes and evaluation of the team's process, personal reflection reports per student, group reflection reports on any feedback received throughout the project as well as reflection on the intercultural awareness you gained throughout your first-semester project.
+Project Management Portfolio (30%) containing at least the signed team contract, project plan, decision making paper supported by a chosen project management tool which displays milestones and justification for key decisions, received feedback, personal and team learning goals and outcomes and evaluation of the team's process, personal reflection reports per student, group reflection reports on any feedback received throughout the project as well as reflection on the intercultural awareness you gained throughout your first-semester project.
 This is a group grade.

-Presentation (30%) entailing your investigations and analysis as well as your justified research approach.
-In addition to that, it contains your defined moral dilemma under the consideration of the input you received in PM3.
+Presentation (30%) entailing your investigations and analysis based on a critical selection of key research results.
+Focus lays on critical thinking, decision making and justification of choices in international business awareness, marketing and sales, organization and people as well as on ethics and social responsibility in form of a well-defined moral dilemma.
+A great focus is also on quality of sources and data used to support your decisions and justification of those.
 Innovative and creative ideas in your storyline and decision making process in a coherent and structured manner is expected.
-With the presentation you have to hand in a document to support your research findings in your presentation.
+With the presentation you have to hand in your well defined and justified decision making paper.
 Next to that you have to provide a properly set up reference list.
 This is a group grade.
 Note: This final project presentation will also serve as your assessment moment for PM5 on presentation.